olleharstedt/olleharstedt.github.io/_posts/2017-01-12-typestate-in-fstar.markdown

 ### 1.3 Effect types with pre- and post-conditions

-F\* has a system of effects using monads.
+F\* has a system of effects using [monads](https://en.wikipedia.org/wiki/Monad_(functional_programming)).
 The effect we are interested in here is the `STATE` effect, used for proving stateful computations that writes and reads to the heap.
 Proving is done by writing pre- and post-conditions:

 ```ocaml
 ST unit